3.2: Protein Purification

 Purification Scheme

 Pretend you are a researcher who wants to isolate a novel, unknown protein from a bacterial culture.
 You grow 500 ml of the bacteria overnight at 37oC and harvest the bacteria by centrifugation.
 You remove the culture broth and retain the bacterial pellet.
 You then lyse the bacteria using freeze/thaw in 10 mL of reaction buffer.
-You then centrifuge the lysed bacteria to remove the insoluble materials and retain the supernatant which contains the soluble proteins.
+You then centrifuge the lysed bacteria to remove the insoluble materials and retain the supernatant containing the soluble proteins.
 Your protein of interest has a biological activity you can measure using a simple assay that causes a color change in the reaction mixture, as illustrated in Figure \(\PageIndex{13}\).
 You also note that this reaction rate increases with increasing concentrations of your protein supernatant.

 At this point, you can measure your baseline concentrations for the first purification level (bacterial lysis and removal of insoluble proteins and other cellular debris by centrifugation).

-Total Protein is calculated by measuring the concentration in a fraction of the sample, and then multiplying that by the total volume of your sample.
+Total Protein is calculated by measuring the concentration in a fraction of the sample and then multiplying that by the total volume of your sample.
 In this case, you are starting with 10 mL of supernatant.
 In a typical assay to measure protein concentration, you will use 50 - 200 μL of sample to determine the protein concentration.
 For example, if you calculate that there is 7.5 μg/μL in your initial assay, you would need to convert that value into mg/mL and then multiply it by 10 mL for a total of 75 mg of protein in 10 mL of supernatant (Table \(\PageIndex{1}\)).

 Specific Activity is measured by dividing the Total Activity by the Total Protein.
 In our example, 25,000 units divided by 75 mg of protein = 333.3 units/mg.